FPV Flight for Micro Helicopters

 V100D03 - Walkera's answer to MCPx.
 Released around May 2011 2 months after MCPx.
 It had a luke warm reception.
 It was heavy at 63g versus 45g for MCP x.
 With the horrible quality of the V120D05 in memory, people were hesitant to try a new Walkera.

 Genius - This is a game changer for Walkera.
 Same size as MCP x, but lighter by slight 4g.
 However, it has 3 gyros and 3 accelerometers.
 Accelerometers were for self leveling for beginner, and can be switched off.
 Almost everyone agree it had better flying qualities than the MCP x.
 And is also around $20 cheaper.
 E-Flight on the other hand had slightly tarnished their reputation with the MCP x that had rotor blade coming off in mid-air and tail blow out issue as well as main gear slipping.
 They did recall the blade coming off issue to their credit.
 Something Walkera would not have done.
 Genius are hugely popular and are flying off the shelf.
-My favorite helicopter so far.
+At this point, Genius is obsolete.
+Get the Super CP instead unless you really want 6 axis stabilization.

 mSRx - 12/2011 release.
 Eflight new version of mSR, but flybarless and does not have the 45 degree head.
 This is similar to V100D01 and D06.
 Just that for Walkera, D01 and D06 came out at the wrong time.
 People were looking for small 100 size collective pitch helicopters like the MCPx rather than another fixed pitch micro.
 Now that both Walkera and Eflight have their Genius and MCPx, which are micro collective pitch, people are again interested in slower head speed fixed pitch 100 size helicopter. mSRx should be quite popular.
 Early reports shows some helicopters with weak main and tail motors that burn out after 50 flights.
 Blade holders control arm is very weak, and break off in a crash.
 Flight time about 4.5 minutes.
 The biggest issue with the mSRx is software problem.
 The stability system works great until a rudder command is given.
 Swash will instantly jump to the centered position.
 This cause erratic flights.